AVirgile/sudoku-solver/README.md

 # sudoku-solver

-This program solve sudoku puzzle by using recursive backtracking algorithm
+This program solve sudoku puzzle by using recursive backtracking algorithm but this is an iterative version :)

 ## how to run it